Pioreactor/docs.pioreactor/developer-guide/20-User interface/05-api-reference.md

 }
 ```

-## Get Recent Logs For Unit And Experiment
+## Get Recent Logs For Unit And Experiment {#endpoint-get-api-workers-pioreactor-unit-experiments-experiment-recent-logs}

 Shows event logs for a specific unit within an experiment.
 This is for the single-page Pioreactor ui